Frequently Asked Questions

 Fairbanks, North Pole, Ester:

-Alaska Window Installers - Keith Petersen (Owner) has installed over 1000 of our windows.
+Alaska Window Installers - Keith Petersen (Owner) has installed over 1500 of our windows and doors.
 We continually receive excellent feedback from our customers.

 email: Alaska Window Installers

 Dave Olszowy has a thirty year history in the glass, glazing, and window testing industry.
 He has installed our windows and doors for many years and is requested by many repeat customers.

 This write-up in the Alaska Building Science News details the actual installed performance of a window we provided to UAF Cooperative Extension's Rich Seifert.

 Building Inspections, Heat Flow, and Thermal Imaging